Life of Jesus: Baptism and temptation

-Most modern scholars view the fact that Jesus was baptized by John as an historical event to which a high degree of certainty can be assigned.
-James Dunn states that the historicity of the Baptism and crucifixion of Jesus "command almost universal assent".
-Along with the crucifixion of Jesus most scholars view it as one of the two historically certain facts about him, and often use it as the starting points for the study of the historical Jesus.
+Most modern scholars view the fact that Jesus was baptized by John as a historical event to which a high degree of certainty can be assigned.
+James Dunn states that the historicity of the baptism and crucifixion of Jesus "command almost universal assent".
+Along with the crucifixion of Jesus most scholars view his baptism as one of the two historically certain facts about him, and often use it as the starting points for the study of the historical Jesus.

 The temptation of Jesus is detailed in the gospels of Matthew, Mark, and Luke.
 In these narratives, after being baptized, Jesus fasted for forty days and nights in the Judaean Desert.
 During this time, Satan appeared to Jesus and tempted him.
 Jesus having refused each temptation, Satan departed and angels came and brought nourishment to Jesus.